Farmhouse Kitchen Design Ideas

 Love the warmth and simplicity of the Farmhouse style?
 You can add elements to your everyday kitchen to bring that comfortable homeyness to your existing space.
 Here are few ideas for blending the Farmhouse Style into your kitchen design today.

-5) Mix in vintage stools or chairs for more texture and color.
-Lots of great chairs and stools can be found on Craigslist or in stores like TJMaxx Homegoods.
+Lots of great chairs and stools can be found on Craigslist or in stores like TJMaxx and Homegoods.
 Even if they are the wrong color, the style is what is most important.
 Look for ladder-back or spindle-back designs.
 Sand, prime and spray-paint your favorite shapes for the eclectic look.

-6) Paint your kitchen floor.
-To add some texture and subtle ambiance to a new remodel, I painted the fir floor to look like an old farmhouse kitchen (see picture).
+To add some texture and subtle ambiance to a new remodel, try painting the fir floor to look like an old farmhouse kitchen.
 Place braided or cloth rugs across the surfaces and you’ve transformed the space!

 See this Houzz entry for additional ideas for creating a Farmhouse style kitchen.
 And for more design inspiration, see the NKBA’s top 5 kitchen design trends for 2012.